projectara/greybus-spec/source/special/svc.rst

 Interface Device ID Request payload.

 The Greybus SVC Interface Device ID Request shall only be sent by the AP Module to the SVC.
-It supplies the 5-bit device ID that the SVC will associate with the indicated Interface.
-The AP Module can remove the association of an Interface with a device ID by assigning device ID value 0.
-The AP shall not assign a (non-zero) device ID to an Interface that the SVC has already associated with an Interface, and shall not clear the device ID of an Interface that has no device ID assigned.
+It supplies the 5-bit Device ID that the SVC will associate with the indicated Interface.
+The AP Module can remove the association of an Interface with a Device ID by assigning Device ID value 0.
+The AP shall not assign a (non-zero) Device ID to an Interface that the SVC has already associated with an Interface, and shall not clear the Device ID of an Interface that has no Device ID assigned.

-Note that assigning a device ID to an Interface does not cause the SVC to set up any routes for that device ID.
-Routes are set up only as needed when a connection involving a device ID are created, and removed when an Interface's last connection is destroyed.
+Note that assigning a Device ID to an Interface does not cause the SVC to set up any routes for that Device ID.
+Routes are set up only as needed when a connection involving a Device ID are created, and removed when an Interface's last connection is destroyed.